Uappi/uappi-mcp-examples/MCP_AGENT_GUIDE.md

     "cep": "12345678",
     "itens": [
       {
-        "idProduto": 123, // Pegue do campo `id` do produto "idAtributoValor": 456, // Pegue do atributo do produto "preco": 99.90, // Pegue do campo `preco` do produto "quantidade": 1
+        "idProduto": 123, // Pegue do campo `idProduto` do produto "idAtributoValor": 456, // Pegue do atributo do produto "preco": 99.90, // Pegue do campo `preco` do produto "quantidade": 1